✔ No account fees or minimums ✔ Up to 4.20% APY

 8. Getting a Roommate

 Sharing housing expenses by renting out a spare room can immediately free up funds in your budget.
-And you might like it.
+This option actually comes with more than one advantage.
 Many people get a budget boost by sharing the costs of rent, laundry detergent, coffee, utilities, and the cable bill.
 And you may also like having an additional member of the household with whom you can chat and bond.

 9. Using Credit Cards Responsibly